wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## Loading calls of expression.
 This requires an internet connection
 myTopAnatData <- loadTopAnatData(species=7227)
 ## Note: a particular data type could be selected.
-D. melanogaster has affymetrix, RNA-seq, EST and
+For D. melanogaster, Bgee has integarted
-## in situ hybridization data integrated into Bgee
+## Affymetrix, RNA-seq, EST and in situ hybridization data
-# Look at the data
+## Look at the data:
 lapply(myTopAnatData, head)

-## To perform the anatomical ontology enrichment test, you can readily use the same gene list used
+## To perform the anatomical ontology enrichment test, you can readily
-## previously for topGO test
+## use the same gene list as used previously for topGO test
 myTopAnatObject <-  topAnat(myTopAnatData, geneList)

 ## run the test